gbonacini/tssh/README.md

 - OS X 10.10.5;
 - OS X 10.15.7;

-using, as compiler, one in this list:
+with these compilers:

+- Apple clang version 12.0.0 (clang-1200.0.32.29)
 - clang version 4.0.0;
-- Apple clang version 12.0.0 (clang-1200.0.32.29)
 - clang version 3.8.1;
 - gcc version 4.8.5 20150623 (Red Hat 4.8.5-4) (GCC);
 - gcc version 4.8.4 (Ubuntu 4.8.4-2ubuntu1~14.04.3);
 - gcc version 4.7.2 (Debian 4.7.2-5);
 - Apple LLVM version 6.0 (clang-600.0.57) (based on LLVM 3.5svn)

+and this OpenSSL version:

+- OpenSSL 1.0.2h;

 and, as ssh server, one of the following: